samoslag/youtube-bookmarks/README.md

 If the issue persists, submit it on GitHub.

 ### Contribute
-If you have any suggestions/requests regarding functionalities or user experiece, be sure to let the creator know.
+If you have any suggestions/requests regarding functionalities or user experience, be sure to let the creator know.